NeuroLaunch/Metis-Submissions/README.md

 ## Metis Data Science Projects

 This is my offical repository for project submissions for the Metis Seattle Fall 2018 Data Science Boot Camp.
 Projects are organized in their own folders labeled by the week number when the project began and the nickname for the project (e.g. "Project1_Week01_Benson/".
 A description about each project is given in the associated README.md document.
-Additionally, coding challenges related to the projects can be found in the [Challenges](Challenges/) folder.
+Additionally, coding challenges associated with some of the projects can be found in the [Challenges](Challenges/) folder.

-I hope to write in more depth about some of these projects in my blog at Medium.com.
-Stay tuned.
+The Metis projects were started and completed in very short time periods, effectively ranging from 3 days (Project 1) to about 15 days (Project 5).
+This was while participating in 4-6 hours of daily lectures and coding challenges.
+(Not a small feat, especially for a single dad of an elementary school student, but it was all well worth it!)

+Occasional updates to my projects, from refining algorithms to creating dashboards and other visuals, may also be found here.
 &nbsp;